lifestyle

 When you need a letter of medical necessity

 There may be times when the HSA or FSA administrator doesn’t automatically approve the vitamins recommended by your doctor.
 In such cases, you may need to ask your doctor for a letter of medical necessity (LOMN).
-An LOMN is basically a document that confirms for the HSA/FSA that your vitamin purchase is associated with a specific treatment.
-An LOMN should include your name, the treatment you need, the length of the prescribed treatment, and a signature from your doctor.
-It should be printed on your provider’s prescription pad, letterhead, or discharge papers.
-The letter is also required by the Internal Revenue Service for certain eligible expenses.
+A LOMN is basically a document that confirms for the HSA/FSA that your vitamin purchase or service is associated with a specific treatment that is medically necessary.

 How to use an HSA to purchase vitamins